-Tag key Supported values Notes CostCenter Identify the cost center or business unit associated with a resource (typically for cost allocation and tracking).
+Tag key Supported values Notes OwnerTeamEmail Distribution list email address Identify the distribution list email address for the team responsible for the resource.
+The email should not be a personal email; it must be an anonymous email like a distribution list.
+ComplianceFramewor k Unconstrained Identify which controls and policies should be applied to the resource.
+CostCenter Identify the cost center or business unit associated with a resource (typically for cost allocation and tracking).
 Customer Used by AMS customers that have resources from multiple customers (AMS sub-customers).
 To group resources in the managed environme nt into the specific customer they are serving.
 Identify a specific client on a particular group of resources or services.
 DataClassification Identify the specific data-confidentiali ty level a resource supports.
 Identify which controls and policies should be applied to the resource.
 HoursOfOperation Identify the date or time a resource should be started, stopped, deleted, or rotated.
-OwnerTeam Identify the team responsible for the resource.
-Facilitates communication with the team responsible for the resource.